deanhiller/webpieces/README.md

  * Data compression of HTTP headers
  * Multiplexing multiple requests over TCP connection

-Pieces with HTTP/2 support
+Pieces
- * async-http parser - feel free to use with any nio library that you like
  * embeddablehttpproxy - a proxy with http 2 support
- * embeddablewebserver - a webserver with http 2 support
+ * webserver/http-webserver - a webserver with http 2 support
- * httpclient - An http client with http 2 support
+ * http/http-client - An http client built on channelmanager and http parser
+ * http/http-frontend - An very thin http library.  call frontEndMgr.createHttpServer(svrChanConfig, serverListener) with a listener and it just fires incoming web http server requests to your listener(webserver/http-webserver uses this piece for the front end)
+ * core/runtimecompiler - create a compiler with a list of source paths and then just use this to call compiler.getClass(String className) and it will automatically recompile when it needs to.  this is only used in the dev servers and is not on any production classpaths

-channelmanager - a very thin layer on nio for speed asyncserver - a thin wrapper on channelmanager to create a one call tcp server
+ * channelmanager - a very thin layer on nio for speed
+ * asyncserver - a thin wrapper on channelmanager to create a one call tcp server (http-frontend sits on top of this and the http parsers)

-httpparser - an asynchronous http parser than can accept partial payloads (ie. nio payloads don't have full message) httpclient - http client built on above core components httpproxy - build on asyncserver and http client
+ * http/http-parser1_1 - an asynchronous http parser than can accept partial payloads (ie. nio payloads don't have full message).
+Can be used with ANY nio library.
+ * httpclient - http client built on above core components
+ * embeddablehttpproxy - build on http-frontend and http client

 TODO:
-* get i18n working and then get it working with field.tag then getting it working with arrays and field.tag(which is harder)
-* unit test arrays in multi-part form, query params! and test for flash working with arrays(not sure it will or not)
-* unit test query param conflict with multipart, query param conflict with path param, and multipart param conflict with path param. specifically createTree stuff PAramNode, etc.
 * need to test out cookie length and 150 cookies of certain length
 * write an escapehtml tag
 * implement error, errorClass, errors, ifError, ifErrors, jsAction, jsRoute, option, select,